Rights and Responsibilities

 You are a full partner in your own health care and will participate in decisions about your care and treatment.

-Health professionals in the Student Health Services are professionally trained and licensed in their field by the State of North Carolina.
-Specific information about our staff’s training, credentials and experiences is also available to you.
+Health professionals in Campus Health are professionally trained and licensed in their field by the State of North Carolina.
+Specific information about our staff’s training, credentials and experiences are also available to you.

 You will be given, to the extent known, information concerning your diagnosis, treatment and the prognosis for illness, injury or other health-related condition(s).
-This includes appropriate alternatives to care at Student Health Services when requested.
+This includes appropriate alternatives to care at Campus Health when requested.

-You shall have access to information about fees for services involving additional charges not covered by the Student Health fee.
-Fees are posted on our billing page.
+You shall have access to information about fees for services involving additional charges not covered by the Campus Health fee.
+Fees are posted on our insurance and charges page.

 You will receive an appropriate response to any request for a second opinion regarding diagnosis or treatment.
-Note: Referrals made to providers outside Student Health (for a second opinion) are not covered by the Student Health fee.
+Note: Referrals made to providers outside Campus Health (for a second opinion) are not covered by the Campus Health fee.

 You have the right to information about what an advance directive is and how to create an advanced directive is also available on our website.